bruchansky/pfootprint-nlp/README.md

 ![McCain social matters](https://github.com/Plural-thinktank/pfootprint/blob/master/images/Mccain-social.png)

 *John McCain’s topics that related to social matters (2008 primaries debates).
+Transcripts of all televised debates are available on the [American Presidency Project](http://www.presidency.ucsb.edu/debates.php).
 See full example [here](https://medium.com/plural-world/is-the-american-project-a-social-or-economic-one-306615f1980f).*

 ![Sanders social matters](https://github.com/Plural-thinktank/pfootprint/blob/master/images/Sanders-social.png)

 *Bernie Sanders’ topics that related to social matters (2016 primaries debates).
+Transcripts of all televised debates are available on the [American Presidency Project](http://www.presidency.ucsb.edu/debates.php).
 See full example [here](https://medium.com/plural-world/is-the-american-project-a-social-or-economic-one-306615f1980f).*

 This heuristic was very effective in identifying fundamental differences in how US presidential candidates understood a topic or addressed a problem.
 One of its benefits is that the relationship between words has been defined at the GloVe level; we can thus compare texts that have not necessarily used the same terms to address the same issue.